 - 2 tablespoon/30 mL cider vinegar

 - 1-2 cloves garlic (minced)

 - 1/4 teaspoon/1.25 mL black pepper

 Heat oil in a saucepan.
 Add garlic and cook for 15-20 seconds until it becomes fragrant.
 Add ketchup and maple syrup, cider vinegar, and bourbon.
 Simmer over low heat for 4-5 minutes, stirring often.
-Add Dijon mustard, salt and black pepper.
+Add Dijon mustard, salt, and black pepper.
 Simmer for 3-4 more minutes.
-Remove from heat and let sauce cool for 5-10 minutes before using.
+Remove from heat and let the sauce cool for 5-10 minutes before using.

-If you are making sauce a day ahead of time, follow above instructions, but let sauce cool for 20-30 minutes.
-Place into an air tight container and store in refrigerator for up to 1 week after preparation.
+If you are making this sauce a day ahead of time, follow above instructions, but allow the sauce to cool for 20-30 minutes.
+Place into an airtight container and store in the refrigerator for up to 1 week after preparation.